factor/factor/reference/allocator-full-integration-20260908/README.md

 bootstrap target.
 Subsequent full benchmark-closure checks exposed greedy fragment representation and backtracking transport failures.
 Their original logs are retained in the comparison directory; the earlier suite pass does not supersede those failures.
-Final performance comparisons require a corrected, immutable source passing all four allocators on both architectures.
+The corrected source `30a50ab0df` passes the final full compiler suite and documentation checks.
+Final performance comparisons still require its fresh all-four benchmark closure checks on both architectures; see the acceptance record for the exact distinction.

 `reduced-bank.factor` independently checks 33 generated CFGs and 225 native
 answers per allocator: nine pressure diamonds with three supplied register